Skip to content

 }

-The agent's gmail.send tool calls for_agent(agent_id) and reads this row directly.
+The agent's gmail.send tool resolves against this row directly.
 Other agents in the same company stay disconnected.

 credential {